The ECLAT joint laboratory

 A centre of excellence in HPC and AI for astronomical instrumentation

-ECLAT is the laboratory dedicated to High-Performance Computing (HPC) and Artificial Intelligence (AI) for astronomical instrumentation, stemming from the French contribution to SKAO, the Square Kilometer Array Observatory.
+ECLAT is the laboratory dedicated to High-Performance Computing (HPC) and Artificial Intelligence (AI) for astronomical instrumentation, stemming from the French contribution to the SKAO (Square Kilometer Array Observatory).
 Its mission is to facilitate the R&D partnerships needed to design and build future cyber-physical systems for astronomy.

 Photo : NASA